 The following documents are available:

-- the Town and Country Planning Act (1999) – this incorporates all changes made prior to the 2019 Amendment Act;
+- the Town and Country Planning Act (1999) – this incorporates all changes made up to and including the elements of the 2019 Amendment Act which are in-force;

 - the Town and Country Planning (Amendment) Act (2019);